theaholtlund/instagram-analysis/README.md

 #### Scripts for Summary Report:

 A summary report of all analysis outputs can be generated through the `generate_report` file, located in the `summary_report` directory, once all scripts have been executed.
 The report will be created in the same directory, and automatically open in a browser once generated.

-#### Shared Functionality Files:

-- `utils`: Functionality shared between scripts, such as writing to file.
-- `variables`: Shared variables, such as file and directory names for analysis data.